cluis-lopez/HomeMonitor/HomeMonitor/README.md

 The application:

 	- Raspi Python scripts: download under any directory in your RaspPi.
-You'll need in addition the libraries to drive thee DHT22 from Adafruit (https://github.com/adafruit/Adafruit_Python_DHT).
+	You'll need in addition the libraries to drive the DHT22 from Adafruit (https://github.com/adafruit/Adafruit_Python_DHT).
 	More details in the README file under the scripts directory

-	- The web application: to deploy in Google App.
+	- The web application: the java classes to deploy in Google App.
 Engine.
-The app used extensively the Google Datastore and Cloud Storage so if you plan to use a different provider APIs will change for sure.
-More details about Java servlets used under the webapp directory
+	The app used extensively the Google Datastore and Cloud Storage so if you plan to use a different cloud provider APIs will change for sure.
+More details about Java servlets under the webapp directory